-(4) If the temporary license has not yet expired and the board receives official notice that the temporary licensee has successfully passed the examination, a permanent license will be issued provided the applicant has met all other licensure requirements, including payment of the licensure fee.
-The temporary license will automatically become null and void.
+(4) If the temporary license has not yet expired and the board receives official notice that the temporary licensee has passed a national examination, the temporary license will automatically become null and void.
+Provided that all other requirements have been met, a permanent license will be issued when payment of the initial license fee has been made.

 C. Surrender of temporary license required:

 (1) If a temporary license holder fails the national examination, the temporary license immediately becomes null and void and must be surrendered directly to the board office within fifteen (15) days of the examination date; and the privileges to practice authorized by the temporary license are no longer valid;

 (2) Expired or null and void temporary licenses shall be surrendered to the board;